-Equipment-related accidents pose a consistent threat to construction workers.
-If a crane collapses, a nail gun misfires or a bulldozer overturns, a worker could suffer broken bones, neck and back injuries, punctures, crush injuries or traumatic brain injuries.
+Equipment-related accidents pose a consistent threat to construction workers: If a crane collapses, a nail gun misfires, or a bulldozer overturns, a worker could suffer broken bones, neck and back injuries, punctures, crush injuries, or traumatic brain injuries.

-If the walls of a trench are not properly supported, they can give way and bury workers in tons of dirt, inhibiting their ability to breathe and possibly causing death.
-Buildings can also suddenly collapse in the middle of construction or demolition, trapping workers beneath the rubble.
+If the walls of a trench do not have proper supports, they can give way and bury workers in tons of dirt, inhibiting their ability to breathe and possibly causing death.
+Buildings can also collapse suddenly in the middle of construction or demolition, trapping workers beneath the rubble.

 Other common injuries and illnesses caused by construction accidents include: